-Strategy Adopted for 2015/16 and future years
+Strategy Adopted for 2017/18 and future years

-In order to determine its MRP for 2015/16 and taking into consideration the available options the Council has applied the following strategy:
+In order to determine its MRP for 2017/18 and taking into consideration the available options the Council has applied the following strategy:

-- For all capital expenditure incurred before 2009/10 and for all capital expenditure funded via supported borrowing MRP to be calculated using Option 1 - The Regulatory Method. - For all capital expenditure incurred from 2009/10 financed by prudential borrowing MRP to be calculated using Option 3 the Asset Life Method, with the MRP Holiday option being utilised for assets yet to come into service use - For Mersey Gateway expenditure the options above will not be used.
+- For all capital expenditure incurred before 2009/10 and for all capital expenditure funded via supported borrowing MRP to be calculated using Option 1 - The Regulatory Method (which has now been amended to a 2% straight-line charge) - For all capital expenditure incurred from 2009/10 financed by prudential borrowing MRP to be calculated using Option 3 the Asset Life Method, with the MRP Holiday option being utilised for assets yet to come into service use - For Mersey Gateway expenditure the options above will not be used.
 The MRP Holiday option will be utilised until the Council receives toll income to repay outstanding capital expenditure.
 MRP payments will then be matched with income received. - Expenditure funded through the Regional Growth Fund is currently utilising the MRP holiday option.
-If the conditions are not met, MRP will be payable using the Asset Life Method. - For credit arrangements such as on balance sheet leasing arrangements (finance leases) MRP charge to be equal to the principal element of the annual rental. - For on balance sheet PFI contracts MRP charge to be equal to the principal element of the annual rental.
+If the conditions are not met, MRP will be payable using the Asset Life Method. - For credit arrangements such as on-balance sheet leasing arrangements (finance leases) the MRP charge will be equal to the principal element of the annual rental. - For on balance sheet PFI contracts MRP charge will be equal to the principal element of the annual rental. - For assets that have an outstanding balance in the Capital Adjustment Account at the time of disposal, the Council have the option of using the capital receipts raised from the sale to repay the balance.
+Although this will not affect the MRP charge in year (this will be a direct charge from Capital Receipts Reserve to the Capital Adjustment Account) this will reduce an MRP charge for future years.
+Please note: - If the sale of the asset does not raise sufficient receipts to repay the outstanding balance the council has the option to use the Capital Receipts Reserve to make the repayment - If the Council choose not to use the methods detailed above, the MRP should be repaid over a period that is considered prudent